deechris27/Ai/README.md

 20. Simple LoRA demo on tiny-gpt2 - Causal Language Model (predicts next word given previous ones) - Can be run in 16GB RAM windows machine.

+21. LangGraph - multi agent resume critique bot that take a pdf resume, reviews its grammar, skills, format and gives a summary.